 2. Your ISP resolver ignores the TTL

-Some ISP resolvers (notably in mainland China, India, and parts of Southeast Asia) override authoritative TTLs and force everything to 1–24 hours to save on upstream lookups, regardless of what you set.
+Some ISP resolvers (notably in mainland China, India, and parts of Southeast Asia) override authoritative TTLs and force everything to between 1 and 24 hours to save on upstream lookups, regardless of what you set.

-How to spot it: dig +noall +answer yourdomain.com and read the TTL value returned.
-If it’s far larger than what you configured authoritatively, the resolver is rewriting it.
+How to spot it: run dig +noall +answer yourdomain.com and read the TTL value returned.
+If it is far larger than what you configured authoritatively, the resolver is rewriting it.
+(Re-run the command a few seconds later — a TTL that does not count down at all is a strong sign of a static override.)

 3. Multiple authoritative DNS sources are live

-The registrar’s default NS records were never changed but you moved the zone to Cloudflare; or there’s a legacy GoDaddy + Cloudflare dual-host setup.
-Different resolvers ask different authoritative servers and get different answers.
+The registrar’s default NS records were never changed but you moved the zone to Cloudflare; or there is a legacy GoDaddy plus Cloudflare dual-host setup.
+Different resolvers ask different authoritative servers and get different answers, so the divergence never clears no matter how long you wait.

 How to spot it: